maxfrerichs/t3-prometheus-client/README.md

 # TYPO3 Extension 'typo3-prometheus'

-## Note: This extension is under development.
-Exposing metrics to public is dangerous.
-Be care
+## Note: This extension is under active development.
+Don't use it in production context unless you really know what you're doing and know, how to prevent exposing metrics to public

 ## About this extension:
-This extension converts system status informations to Prometheus-readable metrics.
+This extension generates Prometheus-readable metrics from system status informations (more info on "How it works" and exposes them on /metrics.

 ## Requirements
 * TYPO3 12.4 or higher
 * System extensions "cms-reports" installed (it will be automatically installed)
 * PHP 8.2 or higher
+* Prometheus (obviously)

 # How it works
 * TYPO3 has a system extension called "cms-reports" that provides information about your TYPO3 system and the enviroment.
 While system reports are displayed in a backend module, reports are not exposed to public.